 April 4, 2022

-Last week, we had our first such offsite in Marbella, Spain, and here is how we did it and what we have learned from it.
+Last week, we had our first such offsite in Marbella, Spain, and here is how we did it and what we learned from it.

-Fair warning: the photos in this post might make you hungry.
+Warning: the photos in this post might make you hungry.

 First, a couple of months in advance, we chose the dates and the location.
 For the dates, we wanted it as soon as possible, but also when we expected the COVID-19 cases to go down, reducing the chances of travel restrictions.
 A couple of people on the team will go on parental leave soon and others had planned vacations, so we took those into account as well.